 And when it came time to stack hay, we stacked hay.
 I enjoyed standing in the middle waiting for the hayrack to dump us a load.
 The straw went down our necks and stuck in our hair, and many times knocked us over when we were unable to avoid the load.
 But it was fun.
 We spread the hay around, enjoyed the sun and the wind, enjoyed bickering with one another and enjoyed feeling the stack grow high beneath our feet, so that when we left for the day we found ourselves sliding down the sides of a small mountain.

 Life was one big adventure after another.
 Either we were complaining and working or not working and complaining about being bored.
-During those times we would read books and sit in the dining room with our feet on the table drinking precious Pepsi Cola or Sawdust.
+During those times we would read books and sit in the dining room with our feet on the table drinking precious Pepsi Cola.
 Ah, those soda drinks were a treat, and we portioned them out to make them last as long as possible.

 Oh, we did other things too, like slopping the pigs and throwing them corn, milking the cows, riding the calves, gathering the eggs and putting in prison those hens who refused to lay and then get off the nest.
 That was their punishment and it worked; they seemed to forget all about having babies after being caged in an airy crate with only water and grain to eat and with no protection from the elements.
 There were certain hand-picked hens who were allowed to hatch their eggs; they were usually mean old things who pecked at you madly if you made any movements which threatened their maternal purpose.
 We waited impatiently for those eggs to hatch.
 To see those little beaks pecking away from the inside of the shell and finally to see those chicks come out panting and exhausted from the exertion of birth; they would lie on their sides until they got the strength to try to wobble onto their feet.
 Sometimes we would take some of the eggs, where the chicks were having double trouble, up to the house and put them into a warmed oven, and then slowly with care we would help them peel their way out of their shelled cages.
 What fun it was!